Im-Gonzo/n8n-ai-platform/README.md

 - Consider implementing TLS for all services
 - Secure PostgreSQL with strong credentials
 - Implement network policies to control pod-to-pod communication
-- Consider using a service mesh for more advanced security features

 ## Troubleshooting